syspimp/deploy-workshop-workstation/README.md

 ./setup.sh
 ```

 Answer the questions and 5 mins later your VM is configuring itself.
-Some trimmed output is below:
+Some trimmed output is below this discussion.

+# Utilities description
+*clean-workshop-configuration.sh*

+This removes the group\_vars/all, ssh keys, and manifest.
+Restores to a clean environment

+*edit-groupvars.sh*

+This comman is wrapper to edit the encypted group\_vars/all

+*restore-workshop.sh*

+This restores a backed up workshop configuration

+*setup.sh*

+This configures group\_vars/all and launches the deployment

+*stop-running-vms.sh*

+This stops all vms in the workstation and workshop vpcs.

+*destroy-workstation.sh*

+This deletes/removes the workstation.
+Use after destroying the workshop or you may have cruft in your aws environment.

+*rerun-ansible.sh*

+Run this to reconfigure your workstation with ansible after you have already run ./setup.sh.

+*save-workshop.sh*

+This will backup your workshop configuration to saved/

+*start-stopped-vms.sh*

+This will start all of your stopped vms in the workstation and workshop vpcs.

 # Example output
 ```shell
 $ ./setup.sh